 - Somewhere in between the several movements, it tells you the average rate.

-- Even though you won’t be able to keep your eyes stick on the list of hertz down there, you can check the readings by scrolling up.
+- Even though you won’t be able to keep your eyes stick on the list of hertz down there, you can check the individual readings by scrolling up.

 - To check the onset readings, press “CLICK TO STOP” and scroll up.